akhabhishek/Django_Projects/README.md

 http://akhabhishek.pythonanywhere.com/

 I added my second project - a social media page clone.
 This site allows multiple users to sign up, create groups and posts.
+Unlike the first project, this project is made up of 3 applications.